enso-org/hiring/people/senior-interpreter-engineer.md

 ## Senior Interpreter Engineer
 Hi, we are Enso (Y Combinator S21)!
-We are looking for a skilled interpreter developer to join our core team.
-We are a remote first company, working in Europe and the USA.
+We are looking for a skilled [GraalVM/Truffle](https://www.graalvm.org) interpreter developer to join our core team and help us develop the [Enso JIT Polyglot Compiler](https://enso.org/language#compiler).
+We are a remote first company, working in
+Europe and the USA.

 ### What is Enso?